seanoc5/spring-pgvector/README.md

 3. Run `./gradlew bootRun` to start the application

 Docker Compose will start PostgreSQL, Ollama, Solr, and Zookeeper for you.
-A solr-init.sh script will load sample data into the Solr collection (sanity-check) for demo/debug of solr config _(not directly related to this project)_.
+A solr-init.sh script will load sample data into the Solr collection (spring-pgvector) for demo/debug of solr config _(not directly related to this project)_.
 Ollama will start on port 11434 for embedding model hosting (most likely without GPU acceleration).
 Comment out the `ollama` service in `docker-compose.yaml` if you want to use local embeddings.
 Similarly, and of the 4 sould be fine running 'natively' rather than in docker.
 Spring AI and pgvector (via starters in build.gradle) will configure a single shared table for semantic search.
 See application.yaml for model configuration.
 Future  efforts will likely add JPA based custom vector fields.